bruceharrison1984/Schedulely/README.md

 ### Prerelease

-This component is still very early in development.
+_This component is still very early in development.
 An npm package will be made available once it has reached a suitable level of functionality.
+Everything is currently still subject to massive change (including the project name), so use at your own risk!_

 ![Large Calendar Preview](/assets/large_preview.png)
 [**Storybook Demo**](https://bruceharrison1984.github.io/NextMonth)